 If you experience problems with your access point, you can reset the device back to its factory settings.
-This will reset all settings back to default.
+This resets all settings back to default.

 1. Press and hold the reset button on the access point for at least 10 seconds.
-Then release the button.
+Release the button when the LED is flashing Purple.

-You may need to use a paperclip or pencil to push the reset button.
+You may need to use a pencil or similar sharp object to push the reset button.